 The Corporation was incorporated under the Business Corporations Act (Alberta) (the "ABCA") on February 27, 2008.
 On September 6, 2008, Pelangio Mines Inc. ("Mines") transferred all of its property, other than 19 million Common Shares of Detour Gold Corporation ("Detour") and \$500,000, to the Corporation pursuant to a court-approved plan of arrangement (the "Arrangement").
-Subsequent to the Arrangement, on September 10, 2008, the Corporation's Common Shares were listed and commenced trading on the TSX Venture Exchange (the "TSX-V") under the symbol "PX".
-Pursuant to the approval of Shareholders at an annual and special shareholders meeting on June 25, 2009, the Corporation was continued under the Canada Business Corporations Act (the "CBCA") on June 25, 2009.
-Pursuant to the approval of Shareholders at an annual and special shareholders meeting on May 29, 2018, the Corporation completed the consolidation of its issued and outstanding shares on a ten to one basis effective July 6, 2018.

 In connection with the Arrangement, Mines changed its name to "PDX Resources Inc." ("PDX") and subsequently amalgamated with a subsidiary of Detour and the amalgamated corporation was dissolved.
 Any reference to "Mines" herein is a reference to Mines as it was prior to the Arrangement and any reference to "PDX" is a reference to PDX as it was post-Arrangement and prior to the dissolution.